biosustain/snakemake_UmetaFlow/README.md

 1) File conversion: Simply add your Thermo raw files in data/raw/ and they will be converted to centroid mzML files.
 If you have Agilent or Bruker files, skip that step (write "FALSE" for rule fileconversion in the config.yaml file - see more under "Configure workflow") and convert them independently using proteowizard (see https://proteowizard.sourceforge.io/) and add them to the data/mzML/ directory.

-2) Pre-processing: converting raw data to a feature table with a series of algorithms
+2) Pre-processing: converting raw data to a feature table with a series of algorithms.

 3) Re-quantification: Re-quantify all raw files to avoid missing values resulted by the pre-processing workflow for statistical analysis and data exploration.

-4) Structural and formula predictions (SIRIUS and CSI:FingeID)
+4) Structural and formula predictions (SIRIUS and CSI:FingeID).

 5) GNPSexport: generate all the files necessary to create a [FBMN](https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking-with-openms/) or [IIMN](https://ccms-ucsd.github.io/GNPSDocumentation/fbmn-iin/#iimn-networks-with-collapsed-ion-identity-edges) job at GNPS.

 6) Annotate the feature matrix with formula and structural predictions (GNPS metabolite annotations optional).

-7) Integrate Sirius and CSI predictions to the network (after FBMN)
+7) Integrate Sirius and CSI predictions to the network (after FBMN).

 ### Overview
 ![dag](/images/UmetaFlow_graph.svg)